-Atlanta Chaos as Russians Invade Georgia.
+Atlanta Panics as Russians Invade Georgia

 For immediate release: Helen Holdouts

-Georgia Governor Purdue Thousands raced up the GA-400 highway to the mountain town of Helen which was quickly overwhelmed.
-Georgia Governor Sonny Purdue announced that all Georgia National Guard troops in Iraq would be brought home to assist in defense as soon as transport planes became available.
+Georgia Governor Purdue Thousands raced up the GA-400 highway to the mountain town of Helen, which was quickly overwhelmed.
+Georgia Governor, Sonny Purdue, announced that all Georgia National Guard troops in Iraq would be brought home to assist in defense, as soon as transport planes became available.

-"I knew them commies would do it sooner or later, we should never have fallen for Gorbachov with that mark of the beast on his head an' all", said Dwayne Elliot of Fulton County in a phone-in interview with Stephen Colbert who has been providing extensive coverage of the reaction in Georgia to the conflict.
+"I knew them commies would do it sooner or later, we should never have fallen for Gorbachov with that mark of the beast on his head an' all," said Dwayne Elliot of Fulton County, in a phone-in interview with Stephen Colbert, who has been providing extensive coverage of the reaction in Georgia to the conflict.

-The Atlanta Center for Policy Analysis will continue to monitor events remotely from one of the many German themed bars in Helen.
-Editor Ronald Pecorry was seen in Heidi's Bar working on his war novel "For whom the toll was waived on Highway 400".
-"It's reminiscent of Paris in 1944 but set in rural Georgia" he told Biggle over a hefeweizen.
+Satireandcomment.com will continue to monitor events remotely from one of the many German themed bars in Helen, Georgia.
+Editor, Ronald Pecorry, was seen in Heidi's Bar working on his epic war novel, "For whom the road toll was waived on Highway 400."
+In hushed conversation over cold hefeweizen, he explained to Biggle, "The book is reminiscent of the atmosphere of Paris in late 1944, just with a rural Georgia setting instead."

 Space Shuttle Pilot to be Deported